 Stette holds a number of board appointments, including chair of Pir 1 Invest, Stette Eiendom AS, Stette Invest AS, Stette Holding AS and Nortwestcoast AS.
 He is also a director of North South Partnership Aid, Biaton AS, Stette Friskule SA, Ably Medical AS, Blue Ocean Lease Partner AS and Invisible Connections AS.

-He is one of our shareholders through his wholly owned Stette Invest AS company.
+He is one of our shareholders through Stette Invest AS.